KLenesley/Atedi.2025/README.md

 There are some default datau that you can load into the database.

-Open your CMD in the Atedi directory and copy these lines :
+Open your CMD in the ATEDI directory and copy these lines :

 ```
 php bin/console doctrine:migrations:migrate